What are retirement interest-only (RIO) mortgages and should I get one?

 Can I remortgage if I have a retirement interest-only mortgage?

 Yes, it’s possible to remortgage if you have a retirement interest-only mortgage.
-However, you may need to do another affordability assessment if you’re switching lenders or want to increase the size of your mortgage.
+However, this will depend on your circumstances and you may need to do another affordability assessment if you’re switching lenders or want to increase the size of your mortgage.
 You should also check whether you need to pay any fees such as an early repayment charge if you remortgage.

 How will I repay a retirement interest-only mortgage?